massifrg/pandoc-export-index/README.md

 end
 ```

-Some filters are applied to collect index data and fill the `index_var` variable, whose value is put
+Some filters are applied to collect index data and fill the `index_var` variable,
-into `options.variables.index` before calling `pandoc.write(filtered, 'icml', options)`.
+whose value is put into `options.variables.index` before calling
+`pandoc.write(filtered, 'icml', options)`.
 The writer then replaces `$index$` in the template with the value of `options.variables.index`.

 ## Version

-The current version is 0.1 (2023, June 5).
+The current version is 0.2.0 (2024, March 21).

 ## Aknowledgements